 Workman Arts, Westbank Corp, Markham House City Building Lab, Wavelength Music, Bunz Urban Cuisine, Wheely's Cafe, Staropramen, Cycle Toronto

 Chorus explores group dynamics, audience/performer relationships and ideas of individualism and togetherness through improvised scores and pedestrian movement.
-It has been developed and performed by members of Workman Arts as well as other Toronto-based performers.
-Chorus aims to blend educational experiences with performance presentation by making room for a range of bodies and minds.
+It was developed and performed by members of Workman Arts as well as other Toronto-based performers.
+Chorus aimed to blend educational experiences with performance presentation by making room for a range of bodies and minds.

 Choreographer: Cara Spooner

 Performers: Niomi Cherney, Rob Etto, Andrea Nann, Kim Nichols, Rashida Shaw, Chy Ryan Spain and Faeghan.

 Thank you to: Emma, KC, Christina, Ashley, Wendy, Naomi, Janet and Anna as well as all the staff at Workman Arts, John Court at the CAMH archives, Zimfira Poloz, Melanie Tellez and the Hamilton Children’s Choir, singers from Bruce Country: Frank Greaves, Jim Howitt, Carrie James, Theo Jansen, Louise Jarvis, Jean MacLeod, Roy MacLeod, Margot Miller and Doug Miller as well as Erin Brubacher, Anne Zbitnew and Simon Rabyniuk.

 Made possible with the support from Workman Arts, Toronto Arts Council, Art Spin and CAMH's Friends of the Archives

 Membrane was an installation and performance in the underground parking lot below the iconic Honest Ed's department store.